safe-slac/safe-slac/README.md

+# Archived anonymous ICLR submission, please open any issues at main repository
+This repository was used for our anonymous submission to ICLR.
+Please see https://github.com/lava-lab/safe-slac to open issues.

 # Safe Stochastic Latent Actor-Critic in PyTorch
 PyTorch implementation of Safe Stochastic Latent Actor-Critic, built to work with SafetyGym.
 The implementation is based on Toshiki Watanake's PyTorch implementation of SLAC[1].